TrvsGrant/Auravana-Project/.github/ISSUE_TEMPLATE/issue--contribution-membership-request.md

 ---
-name: 'Issue: Contribution Membership Request'
+name: 'Issue: Contribution membership request'
 about: Use this template to request to become a volunteer.
 title: ''
 labels: Membership Request